Books

 2. For Beginning to Intermediate Paper Folders

-A comprehensive overview of origami basics and a treasure trove of origami models for anyone from beginner to seasoned expert.
+World’s Best Origami(Nick Robinson) A comprehensive overview of origami basics and a treasure trove of origami models for anyone from beginner to seasoned expert.
 Traditional and classic models are featured along with elegantly ingenious models created by contemporary origami artists from around the world.
 I Love this book!

 Read a full review and see picture of models here.

-Origami Omnibus (Kunihiko Kasahara)
+Origami Omnibus: Paper Folding for Everybody (Kunihiko Kasahara)

 A classic from a Japanese origami master.
 This was my first origami book purchased in 1988 (I bought the previous edition) and is one that I still often consult.
 One of the first models I folded from this book was the llama on page 144.
 Back then, in my Spanish language class, I gave origami llamas to my students and did a speaking activity called “¿Cómo se llama tu llama?”
 (What is the name of your llama?)